 There is a process for finding ppc keywords.
 Here are the top methods that I use to find keywords.
 This is not a list on how to find good keywords (we’ll talk about that next time) it is simply a list on where to find keywords that are relevant to your brand.

 1) Common sense-This one is often overlooked.
-If a grocery store solicited my help I know a ton of their keywords because I have seen a grocery store.
+If a discount glasses company solicited my help I know a ton of their keywords because I have shopped for glasses online in the past.

 2) Keyword tools- Google Adwords Keywords tool and Yahoo both have free keyword tools with real data from searches people have performed.
 There are also good paid alternatives.